- Chartered Professional Accountants of Canada (CPA Canada)

 Matthew has previously lectured on topics including business valuations in the context of marital breakdowns, emerging issues and methodologies in pension valuations, and income determination for the purpose of determining spousal support.
 Matthew has also authored and co-authored a number of articles dealing with the financial issues surrounding marital breakdowns.

-Professionally, she is a lawyer and mediator.
 She is a passionate advocate for family violence prevention which is informed by her experience as a family and child protection lawyer; an outreach worker for victims and survivors of forced marriages and ‘honour’ based violence; and as a volunteer rape crisis counsellor.
+Raheena was named one of the Ashoka-Amex Top 15 Emerging Innovators in Canada in 2014 for her work relating to interpersonal violence; and won the Human Rights Lawyers Association (UK) Bursary in 2009 for her work assisting survivors of forced marriages.

 With an international background that led her to studying and working globally, including in England, Spain, and the United Arab Emirates, Raheena has a keen sense of cultural diversity and sensitivity, enabling her to serve members of the community with pluralistic perspectives and experiences.